Running a business is tough and managing inventory makes it even tougher.

 You can quickly gain access to tracking information, stock levels, sales, and costs.
 The software’s ease of use lets you see everything with just one click.

-Unleashed’s inventory management software shows you how many products you have and where they are in real-time.
+And the best part is, you get real-time data about your stock.
 You can easily keep track of your items across different warehouses regardless of location.
 There’s also a warehouse module, which you can use to move items between warehouses.

 You can track your items by serial or batch numbers.
 Moreover, the software can show you the usage history of those numbers – from the moment you purchased them, all the way to sales.

 Low stock alerts appear on your dashboard, so you could easily reorder and not miss any orders due to a lack of products.

 The reports in Unleashed come in four categories – purchases, inventory, production, and sales.
 It’s a convenient and straightforward arrangement since it offers you all the information grouped in an uncomplicated manner.